python-telegram-bot/python-telegram-bot/README_RAW.rst

 ..
-    Make user to apply any changes to this file to README.rst as well!
+    Make sure to apply any changes to this file to README.rst as well!

 .. image:: https://github.com/python-telegram-bot/logos/blob/master/logo-text/png/ptb-raw-logo-text_768.png?raw=true
    :align: center